 AS 44.85.180(c) was enacted in 1975, limiting Bond Bank bonds outstanding at any time to \$150 million.
-This statute has been amended seven times to gradually raise the limit to the current \$1.7925 billion.
+This statute has been amended seven times to gradually raise the limit to the current \$1.7925 billion as of June 30, 2022.
 The Bond Bank's current authority is comprised of \$1.5 billion for political subdivisions, including joint action agencies and the Alaska Municipal League's Joint Insurance Association, \$87.5 million for the University of Alaska, and \$205 million for Regional Health Organizations.
-Total Bond Bank bonds and notes outstanding as of June 30, 2021, was approximately \$1,027.4 million.
-Thus, the limit on additional bond issuance at that time was approximately \$765.1 million.
+Total Bond Bank bonds and notes outstanding as of June 30, 2022, was approximately \$993.1 million.
+Thus, the limit on additional bond issuance at that time was approximately \$799.4 million.